rationalpointofview/rpov/_posts/2016-05-26-mental-model-chemistry-autocatalysis.md

 ![AutoCatalytic Formular](https://upload.wikimedia.org/math/f/2/1/f21663a5fc9d1dc7e51337b52223f48c.png)

-The Signature of autocatalytics reaction is positive feedback loop, the reaction will go faster and faster and follows power law.
+The Signature of autocatalytics reaction is positive feedback loop, the reaction will go faster and faster and follows power law, till a point A is exhausted.

 In economics, it is usually called **bubble**

+In social media, it is called viral marketing

 **How to use this mental Model**:

 **Conditions:**

 **Predictions:**